HTTPArchive/data-pipeline/README.md

 Dataflow jobs can be triggered several ways:
 - Locally using bash scripts (this is good to test uncommited code)
-- From the Google Cloud Console (this is good to run commited code for the dataflow pipeline only)
+- From the Google Cloud Console in Dataflow section by choosing to run a flex template (this is good to run commited code for the dataflow pipeline only)
+- From the Google Cloud Console in Workflow section by choosing to execute jobs in the `data-pipeline` workflow again (this is good to rerun failed parts of the workflow after reason for failure is fixed)
 - By publishing a Pub/Sub message to run the whole workflow (this kicks off the whole workflow and not just the pipeline so is good for the batch kicking off jobs when done, or to rerun manually when the manifest file was not generated)

 ### Locally using the `run_*.sh` scripts